Internship in New Zealand

 Many of our internships in New Zealand are available with a minimum duration of 4 weeks.

-The internships in New Zealand offer all requirements to be bale to be acknowledged as a mandatory university internship.
+The internships in New Zealand offer all requirements to be acknowledged as a mandatory university internship.

-Most of the internships are located in and around Auckland.
+Most internship companies are located in and around Auckland

 The Maori people of Polynesian descent are the indigenous people of New Zealand, arriving about 800 years ago to the large island at the end of the world.
 The clash with the "white world" did, as in other colonial territories, have advantages, but for the most part disadvantages for the indigenous population.
 The Maoris managed to preserve their unique traditions, and today it is open to visitors not only in marae (community centers), but also in traditional performances and galleries.
 For their personal history, the Maoris ancestry is visible in their tattooed face.
 The so-called Moko's are elaborately tattooed pictures of wild circles and curves that are inspired by the motives of the New Zealand flora.
 The tattoos reflect a person’s tribe and family.